-Starting late in May and going through October, the hiking season is short, but oh-so-sweet.
-Wildflowers dominate the landscape in the summer; Crested Butte is known as the wildflower capital of Colorado.
-Golden aspens shine in late September and October.
-The Gunnison National Forest, which includes five Wilderness areas, ensures pristine conditions and memorable experiences.
-And don’t forget your dog; permitted on nearly every trail!
+Starting in May and going through October, the hiking season is a great time to explore the surrounding mountains of Crested Butte.
+Known as the wildflower capital of Colorado, CB is an incredible place to experience summer flowers in incredible mountain landscapes.
+Beyond summer, golden aspens shine in late September and October.
+The Gunnison National Forest, which includes five wilderness areas, ensures pristine conditions and memorable experiences.

 |E = Easy||M = Moderate||S = Strenuous||VS = Very Strenuous|